raspberrypilearning/decision-tree/en/step_6.md

-## What next?

-You could try [ProjectName](https://projects.raspberrypi.org/en/projects/project-name).
-In this project, you will train a machine learning model using a computer.
+## You've completed the project 🎉

-There are lots of other machine learning and AI projects in the [AI toolkit](https://projects.raspberrypi.org/en/raspberrypi/pathway-name).
+There are lots of other machine learning and AI projects in the [Artificial Intelligence](https://projects.raspberrypi.org/en/pathways/artificial-intelligence) toolkit.

-UPDATE WHEN LINKS KNOWN